phiryll/lexy/README.md

 or whose natural ordering cannot be preserved while being encoded at full precision.

 * maps
+  `nil` can be less than or greater than all non-`nil` maps.
+  Empty maps are always less than non-empty maps.
-  Maps and their encodings are inherently randomly ordered.
+  Non-empty maps are randomly ordered.
 * `complex64`, `complex128`
   The encoded order is real part first, imaginary part second.
 * `*math.big.Rat`